segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/mailchimp/index.md

    ![](images/3032880_ChimpKey.png)

-5. Paste the newly created key into the Segment setup flow:
+5. Paste the newly created key into the Segment set up flow:

    ![](images/3146819_Screen+Shot+2016-02-16+at+2.52.00+PM.png)